PierUgit/fmmap/README.md

 ## Compilation

-The repository has an fpm (Fortran Package Manager) structure.
-A macro `POSIX` or `WIN32` must be passed depending on the OS:
+The repository has an fpm (Fortran Package Manager) structure:
 ```
 fpm test
 ```